letonchanh/dynamite/artifact/README.md

 # Overview

-# Getting Started Guide
+# Getting Started

 The Dynamite project is hosted at the Github repository https://github.com/letonchanh/dynamite which is actively being developed.
 The artifact for the paper "DynamiTe: Dynamic Termination and Non-termination Proofs" is available to download at

 ## Setup instructions

+We provide two different ways to setup and run Dynamite.
+We suggest the simplest **Option 1 (Using Docker)** for the kick-the-tires phase so that you can quickly setup the tool and try it on some simple examples.
+Because Dynamite takes advantage of multicore systems (e.g., our evaluation in the paper uses a 20-core machine), we suggest **Option 2 (Installing on native Debian/Ubuntu)** to fully reproduce our results.

+### Option 1: Using Docker

-The simplest way to setup Dynamite is building its Docker image using the provided Dockerfile and running Dynamite within the image with the following steps:
+The following steps show how to build Dynamite's Docker image via the provided Dockerfile and run it

 0. Install Docker

     Follow the instructions on https://docs.docker.com/install/.
-You may need to run docker commands with `sudo` or similar privileges.
+You may need to run `docker` commands with `sudo` or similar privileges.

 1. Build the Dynamite's Docker image
     ```